ThePickNick/TodoList/README.md

 # ToDoList
-C# app taht keep track of list of task defined by user
+C# app that keep track of list of task defined by user